vero-nika-2828/yasmin-jas-photography/README.md

 * Repeats across all three pages for consistency and easy navigation
 * Logo on the left side in contrasting gold color displays photographer's brand clearly
 * Logo item links back to the home page
-* Links to other pages ar placed on the right to maintain the conventions expected by the user
+* Links to other pages are placed on the right to maintain the conventions expected by the user
 * Navigation menu will turn into hamburger menu on smaller devices
 * Hamburger menu opens to show list of other pages
 * Hover effect added on the navigation links for easy navigation